micsche/GANComic/Readme.md

 2. Text Removal: Another Mask R-CNN detects handwritten text in a segment removal algorithm.
 This could be helpful and possibly not necessary.
   i.
 The Mask R-CNN has been programmed using synthetic data.
 Drawings have been internet-scraped from bing.com.
 Bubble-text has been generated using random snippets from "Dubliners" by James Joyce.
   ![Bubble Text](https://github.com/micsche/GANComic/blob/main/images/bubbletext.png)
+  ii.
+Training the Mask-RCNN, most of the text was being detected, with very little False Positives.
+However, there were parts of text not being detected.
+To aim for better training, we reused the True Positives captured in the training.
+Suspect is that the handwriting font used is particular to that cartoon segment.
 3.